-The following links provide you with the necessary forms, for doing so.
-Please complete these forms and file them with the Town Clerk - [email protected]
+The Town Clerk will provide you with the proper paper work to run for local office or you can follow the links provided below for the necessary forms.
+Please complete these forms and file them with the Town Clerk.

 - ELIS-7 Ballot Access Checklist for Municipal Candidates where Nomination Papers are Used